 - Analysis of results: Data miners examine results and fine-tune models to determine validity and business relevance

 - Assimilation of knowledge: Data miners prepare reports explaining the insights derived and their business value

-Effortless Data Mining with an Automated Data Warehouse
+Effortless Data Mining with a Next-Gen Data Warehouse

 Data mining is an extremely valuable activity for data-driven businesses, but also very difficult to prepare for.
 Data has to go through a long pipeline before it is ready to be mined, and in most cases, analysts or data scientists cannot perform the process themselves.
 They have to request data from IT or data engineers and “wait in line” until the data is cleaned and prepared.

 This was true for traditional data warehouses.
-However, next-generation data warehouse technology takes care of much more than just storing the data and facilitating queries—they can automatically clean, prepare and transform data, shortening the cycle from raw data to analysis.
-For example, Panoply’s cloud data warehouse leveraging machine learning and NLP technology is able to ingest raw data and automatically prepare it for any type of analysis.
-Data miners can use a point-and-click interface to select data sources, ingest vast amounts of raw data, and bring it to a state which enables data mining analysis, in a matter of minutes.
+However, next-generation data warehouse technology takes care of much more than just storing the data and facilitating queries.
+For example, Panoply combines ETL and data warehousing with a user-friendly interface designed to make it easy to go from raw data to real insight.
+Data miners can use a point-and-click interface to select data sources, ingest vast amounts of raw data, and bring it to a state which enables data mining analysis, without any complicated code.

 Get a free trial of Panoply and try a data warehouse built to assist analysts and data miners in their journey to new insights.